Examples of our responses to planning applications

 Sheffield & Rotherham Wildlife Trust has always realised the importance of influencing relevant policies and strategies where they can have an impact on, or provide an opportunity for nature conservation and engagement with wildlife.

 - Working with The Wildlife Trusts nationally to influence policy and respond to relevant consultations, such as Defra’s 25 Year Environment Plan and national planning policies – see our latest campaign Planning to Fail?

-- Working with Local Planning Authorities to integrate The Living Don: A Network for Nature (our Living Landscape Map) into Local Plans.
+- Working with Local Planning Authorities to to integrate Nature Recovery Networks/ecological networks/green infrastructure into Local Plans.

 - Co-chairing the Sheffield Green Commission.